 - Have certain underlying conditions, particularly if they are not well controlled

-The underlying medical conditions that can heighten your risk include:
+These underlying medical conditions heighten your risk, no matter your age, include:

 - Serious heart conditions

-- Severe obesity with a body mass index (BMI) of 40 or more
+- Obesity with a body mass index (BMI) of 30 or more

 - Chronic kidney disease that requires dialysis